-- Legality of the contract: A contract is valid only if it is for legal purposes.
+- The legality of the contract: A contract is valid only if it is for legal purposes.

-- Capacity of the parties: Parties to a contract must be competent to enter into a legal agreement.
+- The capacity of the parties: Parties to a contract must be competent to enter into a legal agreement.
 Underage, mentally ill, and intoxicated persons are usually not bound by the contracts they enter.

 - Agency: A business may argue that a contact is not valid because the person who signed the contract for the business was not an agent and did not have the authority to act on the behalf of the business.

 - Mistake: A mistake by both parties concerning an important issue of the contract makes it unenforceable.